 In the powder room, Dylan pulls out his stash of coke and stares down at it.
 For some reason, he can't bring himself to snort any of it, and returns to the living room to re-join the intervention.
 He asks what the game plan is...that is, if he's supposed to acknowledge what a douchebag he's been and beg everyone for forgiveness - then quickly snaps that that ain't going to happen.
 Mackenzie Phillips informs him that they've packed a bag for him and booked a bed in a rehab center.
 Dylan flatly refuses to go to rehab, but says he's willing to attend the meetings, and insists that he can handle his recovery himself.
 He starts ranting and raving about how they all want him to stay a sick wino because it makes them look better by comparison...then decides he doesn't want to give them the satisfaction and agrees to go into rehab.
 OK, weirdo.

 In the kitchen, Kelly assures Donna that they did the right thing by urging Dylan to enter rehab and that, according to Jackie, the first night is always the hardest.
 With that settled, Donna grumps that David keeps leaving his empty cartons in the fridge even though he no longer lives at the apartment.
-Kelly asks her if she's bothered by the sleeping arrangements, and Donna says she isn't - mostly 'cause of her new boyfriend: Ray.
+Kelly asks her if she's bothered by the sleeping arrangements, and Donna says she isn't - mostly 'cause of her new boyfriend Ray.
 She remarks that her mother is definitely not going to be pleased that she gave Griffin the heave-ho.
 The phone rings and it's Jackie calling to tell Kelly that an editor from Seventeen magazine saw her proofs from the mother-daughter photo shoot and wants her to do an additional layout.
 Jackie excitedly tells her they have a meeting tomorrow...and Kelly's not very interested, but gives in after Jackie begs and pleads with her to show up at the meeting.
 When Kelly hangs up, she tells Donna how domineering her mother is, and Donna rhetorically wonders whose mother is worse: Kelly's or hers.
 Is that a real question?
-'Cause obviously Felice is, like, infinitely worse.
+'Cause obviously Felice is infinitely worse than Jackie could ever be on her worst day.

 Beach house.
 David asks Clare where their sex tape is 'cause he wants to watch it, so she goes over to the pile of videotapes and panics when she can't find it...and the two start frantically searching her bedroom.